clojure-emacs/cider/README.md

 * <kbd>C-M-x</kbd>: Evaluate the top level form under point and display the result in the echo area.
 If invoked with a prefix argument, insert the result into the current buffer.
 * <kbd>C-c C-r</kbd>: Evaluate the region and display the result in the echo area.
 * <kbd>C-c C-b</kbd>: Interrupt any pending evaluations.
-* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form preceding point and display the result in a macroexpansion buffer.
+* <kbd>C-c C-m</kbd>: Invoke macroexpand-1 on the form at point and display the result in a macroexpansion buffer.
 If invoked with a prefix argument, macroexpand is used instead of macroexpand-1.
-* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form preceding point and display the result in a macroexpansion buffer.
+* <kbd>C-c M-m</kbd>: Invoke clojure.walk/macroexpand-all on the form at point and display the result in a macroexpansion buffer.
 * <kbd>C-c C-n</kbd>: Eval the ns form.
 * <kbd>C-c M-n</kbd>: Switch the namespace of the repl buffer to the namespace of the current buffer.
 * <kbd>C-c C-z</kbd>: Select the repl buffer.